Women Against Imperialism

 Women Against Imperialism (WAI) was a grassroots organisation that used direct action to build solidarity between activist groups in the California Bay Area in 1981.
 Until 1996, WAI advocated for anti-imperialist, anti-prison, anti-war, international feminist and LGBTQ+ causes.
 On exhibition for the first time are thirteen posters used by WAI in demonstrations, each bringing awareness of international struggle to a very local level: they are visceral objects - homemade, sometimes hand-drawn, held together by duct tape and mounted on board for immediate use in protest against a range of issues beyond the Bay Area: women's reproductive rights, the abolition of a high security women's prison, and support for Black Liberation Army member Assata Shakur, among other causes.

 A publication with text by Brooke Palmieri, designed by Esther McManus will accompany the exhibition celebrating the legacy of these posters and featuring in-depth research on their history, context and cultural significance.
+Available to purchase here.

 This project is produced in collaboration with Brooke Palmieri, who runs Camp Books, dedicated to making queer and feminist histories- and historic materials- more accessible through teaching, publishing, and building collections.